stepeos/OdometryDataRecorder/Readme.md

 # Odometry Data Recorder

-Odometry Data Recorder is a simple Android app designed for recording visual and IMU (Inertial Measurement Unit) data, which can be used for SLAM (Simultaneous Localization and Mapping) algorithms.
+Odometry Data Recorder is a simple Android app designed for recording visual and IMU (Inertial Measurement Unit) data, which can be used for odometry algorithms.

 ## Features